 If we have more than one surgery curve, we perform the same construction along every surgery curve and obtain integer contact surgery diagrams of contact structures of any possible Euler class along a stabilization of that Legendrian link.

-\subsection{Gompf's $\Gamma$ invariant}
+\subsection{Gompf's $\Gamma$-invariant}

 In the case that a $3$-manifold has no $2$-torsion in its first homology, we know that the Euler class of a contact structure $\xi$ on $M$ uniquely determines the underlying $spin^c$ structure.
 However, in the presence of $2$-torsion this is not true anymore.
-On the other hand, Gompf defined a refined invariant, the \textbf{$\Gamma$ invariant} of a contact structure which resolves that ambiguity.
-In some sense $\Gamma$ can be through of as a half Euler class of the contact structure.
+On the other hand, Gompf defined a refined invariant, the \textbf{$\Gamma$-invariant} of a contact structure, which resolves that ambiguity.
+In some sense, $\Gamma$ can be thought of as a half Euler class of the contact structure.
 It is defined as follows.
 Let $(M,\xi)$ be a contact manifold and $V$ be a vector field in $\xi$ such that the zero set of $V$ is given by $2\gamma$ for a $1$-cycle $\gamma$.
-Then $V$ determines a unique $spin$ structure $\mathfrak s$ and $\Gamma(\xi,\mathfrak s)$ is defined to be
+We represent $\gamma$ by a link $L$ in $M$.
+On $M\setminus L$ we see that $V$ is a non-vanishing section of $\xi$ and thus $V$ together with a vector field in $\xi$ orthogonal to $V$ and a vector field orthogonal to $\xi$ defines a trivialization of $M\setminus L$.
+Since $V$ vanishes with even multiplicity on $L$, the $spin$ structure extends uniquely to a $spin$ structure $\mathfrak s$ on all of $M$.
+We now define $\Gamma(\xi,\mathfrak s)$ to be